Last updated on 2026-01-30

 Program Overview

-The Insurance Management program at Centennial College is a comprehensive two-semester graduate certificate program designed for college or university graduates.
-It focuses on essential skills in claims investigations, underwriting, and brokering relationships within the property and casualty insurance sector.
-This program aims to equip students with a robust educational foundation in various aspects of insurance, preparing them for supervisory, management, or specialist roles in business, government, and service organizations.
-Graduates will gain the ability to explain the workings of the insurance business and the significance of property and liability insurance, making them competent candidates for employment in the insurance industry.
+The Insurance Management program at Centennial College is a comprehensive two-semester graduate certificate designed for college or university graduates.
+This program focuses on essential skills in claims investigations, underwriting, and brokering relationships within the property and casualty insurance sector.
+It aims to equip students with a robust educational foundation in various aspects of insurance, preparing them for supervisory, management, or specialist roles in business, government, and service organizations.
+Graduates will gain a deep understanding of how the insurance industry operates and the significance of property and liability insurance, making them competent candidates for employment in the insurance sector.

 Program Structure